virtualguard101/mkdocs-note/docs/usage/network-graph.md

 # Network Graph Visualization

-The MkDocs Note plugin now includes an interactive network graph feature that visualizes the relationships between your notes.
+The MkDocs Note plugin includes an interactive network graph feature that visualizes the relationships between your notes.
 This feature helps you understand the structure and connections in your documentation.

 ## Overview

 The network graph feature provides:

-- **Interactive Visualization**: Drag, zoom, and explore your note relationships
+- **Interactive Visualization**: Drag, zoom, and explore your note relationships using D3.js
-- **Multiple Layout Algorithms**: Force-directed, hierarchical, and circular layouts
+- **Automatic Link Detection**: Finds connections between notes based on markdown links and wiki-style links
-- **Smart Connections**: Automatic link generation based on keywords, hierarchy, and references
+- **Theme Integration**: Seamlessly integrates with Material for MkDocs theme
-- **Customizable Appearance**: Theme integration with Material for MkDocs
+- **Real-time Generation**: Automatically generates graph data during the build process
-- **Performance Optimized**: Efficient rendering for large note collections
+- **Export Capabilities**: Export graph data in JSON format for further analysis

 ## Configuration